slap/integral-bases/README.md

 # integral-bases
-Singular code and examples for computing integral bases and related staff
+Singular code and examples for computing integral bases and related stuff

 ## Usage example:
 ```